Horseback riders on a quest for well-being

 (Emmy)

-This also shows that knowledge of horses is part of the culture of certain local populations and has been passed down from generation to generation from a very young age:
+This also highlights the fact that knowledge about horses is part of the culture of certain local communities and has been passed down through generations from a very young age:

-"The guy has never been in a riding arena in his life, he doesn't know the names of the different parts of a saddle, but he can tell if the animal is lame just by the way it approaches him, the way it touches him."
+“The guy has never set foot in a riding arena in his life; he doesn’t know the names of the different parts of a saddle, yet he can tell if a horse is lame just by the way he approaches it and touches it.”

 (Gregory)

-These encounters allowed them to learn about horse riding.
-Alain realized that traveling on horseback made it easier to approach and connect with the local population:
+These encounters gave them the opportunity to learn about horseback riding.
+Alain realized that traveling on horseback made it easier to approach and connect with the local people:

-"Arriving in a village with horses is not the same as arriving in a large Toyota 4×4."
+“Arriving in a village on horseback isn’t the same as arriving in a big Toyota 4x4.”

 (Alain)

-However, he points out that in some countries they are seen as:
+However, he points out that in some countries they are viewed as:

-"Money on legs because you have a camera and everything.
-I think the big difference is that you have the money, you have the money in your pocket for the plane ticket to get there and back, while they don't even have the plane ticket to get to your place, not even a one-way ticket."
+“Money rolling in because you have a camera and all that.
+I think the big difference is that you have the money—you’ve got the cash in your pocket for the plane ticket to get there and back—while they don’t even have the money for a plane ticket to come see you, not even a one-way ticket.”

 (Alain)